Xceptance/multi-browser-suite/README.md

 - `Run as` item in context menu -> `JUnit Test`

 ### Run Apache Ant
-Open the command prompt window: click the Start button picture of the Start button, then click All Programs, then Accessories, then Command Prompt.
+Open the command prompt window: click the Start button picture of the Start button, then click All Programs, then Accessories, then Command Prompt, then change to your `multi-browser-suite` path.

 ```sh
 $ ant test.java